Cue sports techniques: Jump shot

 Unintentional small jumps are ubiquitous to billiards.
 In most billiards shots, a player's cue is slightly elevated.
 Whenever a ball is struck with an elevated cue with much force, a jump, no matter how slight, occurs.
 An oft-used way to illustrate this principle is to lay a coin on the table approximately an inch in front of the cue ball.
 When shot very softly, the player will audibly hear the coin being struck and see the cue ball's reaction to that collision.
 When the same shot is performed with any degree of speed no sound or collision is evident, and it is clear that the coin is being jumped.

 Drag

-The drag shot is a finesse stroke (usually over a long distance, often the full length of the table) where just enough backspin is applied to the cueball so that it will expire moments before contact with the object ball and finally roll with neither backspin or topspin at a slow pace.
+The drag shot is a finesse stroke (usually over a long distance, often the full length of the table) where just enough backspin is applied to the cueball so that it will expire moments before contact with the object ball and finally roll with neither backspin nor topspin at a slow pace.
 The cueball skims over the surface thus negating any nap or deformation (pilling) of the cloth and keeps a straight trajectory, up until the point where the spin wears off and the cueball rolls naturally.
 The great advantage of the finessed drag shot is that it allows great control of aim on less than perfect surfaces and delivers contact on the originally intended trajectory.
 Willie Smith was a master of the drag shot.